Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Introduction

-A key issue where detailed guidance is still limited is when simulation repetitions fail to produce valid outputs (e.g., parameter estimates, standard errors, confidence intervals, predictions, \textit{p}-values, sample sizes, performance measure estimates, valid data sets) required to assess method performance.
+A key issue lacking detailed guidance is when simulation repetitions fail to produce valid outputs (e.g., parameter estimates, standard errors, confidence intervals, predictions, \textit{p}-values, sample sizes, performance measure estimates, valid data sets) required to assess method performance.
 For example, this could happen if an optimization algorithm for estimating model parameters does not converge and therefore does not produce parameter estimates.
 Throughout this paper, we use \emph{missingness} as an umbrella term for non-convergence, improper solutions, ill-defined data sets, ill-defined performance metrics, run time errors, and similar problems.
-It is important to point out that there is some ambiguity in the terminology used in the simulation studies literature.
-For example, \citet{White2010}, \citet{Morris2019}, \citet{Gasparini2021}, \citet{Pawel2024}, and \citet{Siepe2024} also use the term ``missing value'' to describe these problems, while \citet{Wuensch2024} note that this conflicts with the definition of missing values from the missing data literature and prefer the term ``failure'', which was also used by \citet{Burton2006}.
-On the other hand, ``failure'' could be interpreted as an error in the simulation study (e.g., DGM or method implementation) itself, which is often not the cause of missingness.
-Because of its more neutral connotation, its colloquial suitability, and its consistency with some of the previous literature, we stick with the term ``missingness''.
+The terminology used in the literature to describe this phenomenon is ambiguous. \citet{White2010}, \citet{Hennig2018}, \citet{Morris2019}, \citet{Gasparini2021}, \citet{Pawel2024}, and \citet{Siepe2024} use the term ``missing value'' to describe these problems, while \citet{Wuensch2024} note that this conflicts with the definition of missing values from the missing data literature and prefer the term ``failure'', which was also used by \citet{Burton2006}.
+However, ``failure'' could be interpreted as an error in the simulation study (e.g., DGM or method implementation) itself, which is often not the cause of missingness.
+We hence use ``missingness'' for its neutrality, colloquial suitability, and consistency with prior literature.

-Missingness in simulation studies is likely to become more prevalent with the increasing complexity of statistical, machine learning, and artificial intelligence methods, and the availability of computing power to perform such studies.
-It has recently been identified as a barrier to the replicability of simulation studies \citep{Luijken2024}, and a potential source of researcher's degree of freedom that opens the doors to questionable research practices \citep{Pawel2024}.
-However, the limited guidance on how to deal with missingness is not only an issue in simulation studies, but also in method benchmarking with real data sets \citep{Boulesteix2013, Boulesteix2017, Boulesteix2020, Niessl2021, Wuensch2024}.
-While the present study focuses only on simulation studies, many of the problems and solutions have a direct correspondence.
+Missingness in simulation studies is likely to become more prevalent with the increasing complexity of statistical, machine learning, and artificial intelligence methods, and the feasibility of large-scale simulations.
+Missingness has recently been identified as a barrier to replicability \citep{Luijken2024}, and a potential source of researcher's degrees of freedom that enable questionable research practices \citep{Pawel2024}.
+Limited guidance on handling missingness also affects method benchmarking with real data sets \citep{Boulesteix2013, Boulesteix2017, Boulesteix2020, Niessl2021, Wuensch2024}.
+Although we focus on simulation studies, many of the problems and solutions are directly transferable.